kevincloud/javaperks-aws-k8s/README.md

 To get started with this demo, copy the terraform.tfvars.example and fill in with your own information.
 The variables are as follows:

-* `aws_access_key`: Your AWS IAM access key.
-This account should be able to provision any AWS resource
-* `aws_secret_key`: The secret id key paired with the access key
 * `aws_region`: Region to deploy the demo to.
 Defaults to `us-east-1`
 * `aws_azs`: Availability zones to use for the worker nodes.
 Defaults to 3
 * `aws_kms_key_id`: A KMS key is needed for Vault's auto unseal.
 You'll need to provide a KMS key in the specified region